ngless-toolkit/ngless/docs/contents/tutorial-ocean-metagenomics.rst

 The data is available at `http://vm-lux.embl.de/~coelho/ngless-data/Demos/ocean-short.tar.gz
 <http://vm-lux.embl.de/~coelho/ngless-data/Demos/ocean-short.tar.gz>`__

 This is a toy dataset.
-It is based on real data, but each sample only contains 250k samples.
+It is based on real data, but the samples were trimmed so that they contains only 250k paired-end reads.

 The dataset is organized in classical MOCAT style.
 Ngless does not require this structure, but this tutorial also demonstrates how to upgrade from your